The story of the blogger who got to work with Bielsa after inspiring Pep

 “It seems very important to me, from an educational perspective, that the coach can communicate his ideas in a correct way and that the players can participate in the community of ideas that is a football club.
 I think that my education has helped me to contribute in a football environment.”

-The programme, which incorporates a gaming-style controller, allows players to demonstrate their instructions on a computer screen and was one of a number of factors that drew Sampaoli to his services when the current Argentina manager took over at the Chile national side in 2014.
+The programme, which incorporates a gaming-style controller, allows players to demonstrate their instructions on a computer screen and was one of a number of factors that drew Sampaoli to Manna’s services when he took over as Chile boss in 2014.

 After disappointment at the 2014 World Cup in Brazil, Manna, alongside Sampaoli’s assistant Juanma Lillo, was instrumental in overseeing a cultural shift that brought great reward in winning the 2015 Copa America.